svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 #### AjaxAwareAuthenticationSuccessHandler

-We'll implement AuthenticationSuccessHandler interface that is called when client has been successfully authenticated.
+We'll implement the `AuthenticationSuccessHandler` interface, which is invoked when a client has been successfully authenticated.

-AjaxAwareAuthenticationSuccessHandler class is our custom implementation of AuthenticationSuccessHandler interface.
-Responsibility of this class is to add JSON payload containing JWT Access and Refresh tokens into the HTTP response body.
+Our custom implementation is the `AjaxAwareAuthenticationSuccessHandler` class.
+Its responsibility is to add a JSON payload containing the JWT access token and refresh token to the HTTP response body.

 ```java
 @Component